bobmaerten/docker-wallabag/README.md

 The [wallabag-docker](script/wallabag-docker) enable persistance of the database outside of the container.
 Modify the DBPATH variable at will, but keep an absolute path in order to things to work properly.

+### Testing wallabag dev version

+The same script enable to "mount" a specific source directory instead of the one from the container.
+Just uncomment le SOURCEPATH line, and set it to the absolut path of the wallabag source directory you want to use.

 ## Instructions for building from Dockerfile

 ### Build